pswhdev/ivf-success-predictor/README.md

 - **Business Requirement 1**: Classification and Data Analysis

-  - A binary classifier was developed to predict the success of IVF treatments.
+  - A binary classifier will be developed to predict the success of IVF treatments.

 - **Business Requirement 2**: Data Visualization and Correlation Study

-  - Correlation analysis (Pearson and Spearman) was conducted to understand how the variables correlate with successful treatments.
-The main variables were plotted against "Live birth occurrence" to provide visual insights.
+  - Correlation analysis (Pearson and Spearman) will be conducted to understand how the variables correlate with successful treatments.
+The main variables will be plotted against "Live birth occurrence" to provide visual insights.

-A dashboard was developed to allow users to visualize the data and interact with the classifier through a user-friendly interface.
+A dashboard will be developed to allow users to visualize the data and interact with the classifier through a user-friendly interface.

 ## ML Business Case

-* In the previous bullet, you potentially visualized an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course
+### Predicting IVF Treatment Success

+#### Classification Model

+- A machine learning (ML) model was developed to predict the success of IVF treatments based on historical data.
+The target variable is categorical with two classes, making a binary classification model the appropriate choice.
+This supervised 2-class, single-label classification model outputs: 0 (no success) or 1 (success).

+- The goal is to provide Hope Fertility Clinic with actionable insights to optimize treatment outcomes by selecting the best combination of features.

+- Model Success Metrics and Rationale:

+  - **Accuracy (≥ 70%)**:
+    - Accuracy provides a general overview of the model’s performance, indicating how often the model correctly predicts treatment outcomes.
+A threshold of 70% was set to ensure the model’s predictions are significantly better than random guessing (50%).
+This level of accuracy is considered a baseline for the model to be deemed reliable and actionable in clinical use.

+  - **Recall for "No Success" (≥ 70%) on Training and Test Sets**:
+    - High recall for "No Success" minimizes the risk of false negatives—cases where the model incorrectly predicts success when the outcome is actually no success.
+This is critical in a clinical setting to prevent misplaced optimism and ensure appropriate adjustments to treatment plans.
+A threshold of 70% ensures that most unsuccessful treatments are identified, allowing for better management of patient expectations.

+  - **Precision for "Success" (≥ 70%)**:
+    - High precision reduces false positives, where the model predicts success, but the treatment fails.
+In the context of IVF, this helps to prevent unnecessary costs, patient stress, and inappropriate adjustments to treatment protocols.
+A precision threshold of 70% ensures that when the model predicts success, it does so with a reasonable level of confidence, enhancing the trustworthiness of the predictions.

+  - **F1 Score (≥ 70%)**:
+    - The F1 score is the harmonic mean of precision and recall, balancing the trade-off between false positives and false negatives.
+The F1 score is particularly valuable when dealing with imbalanced classes, as is common in medical data.
+A minimum threshold of 70% ensures that the model maintains a balanced performance between detecting successes and failures, making the model both accurate and clinically meaningful.

+These metrics ensure that the model not only performs well statistically but also provides meaningful and actionable insights for clinical decision-making at Hope Fertility Clinic.
+By focusing on these performance indicators, the model aims to support better treatment planning and patient management, ultimately leading to improved IVF outcomes.

+- Training Data:
+  - The model was trained using data from the HEFA website for the years 2017-2018, containing approximately 150,000 records of IVF treatments.

+- Training Data Details:
+  - Target: Live birth occurrence;
+  - Features: All relevant variables from the dataset.
+  - During the data cleaning process, the following irrelevant variables were excluded:
+    - 'Total number of previous DI cycles',
+    - 'Main reason for producing embroys storing eggs',
+    - 'Type of treatment - IVF or DI',
+    - 'Donated embryo',
+    - 'Eggs thawed (0/1)',
+    - 'Year of treatment',
+    - 'Number of live births',
+    - 'Embryos stored for use by patient',
+    - 'Fresh eggs stored (0/1)',
+    - 'Heart three birth congenital abnormalities',
+    - 'Heart two birth congenital abnormalities',
+    - 'Heart three delivery date',
+    - 'Heart three sex',
+    - 'Heart three birth weight',
+    - 'Heart three weeks gestation',
+    - 'Heart three birth outcome',
+    - 'Heart one birth congenital abnormalities',
+    - 'Heart two birth weight',
+    - 'Heart two delivery date',
+    - 'Heart two sex',
+    - 'Heart two weeks gestation',
+    - 'Heart two birth outcome',
+    - 'Heart one birth weight',
+    - 'Heart one weeks gestation',
+    - 'Heart one delivery date',
+    - 'Heart one sex',
+    - 'Heart one birth outcome',
+    - 'Number of foetal sacs with fetal pulsation',
+    - 'Early outcome',
+    - 'Partner ethnicity',
+    - 'Partner Type'

 ## Dashboard Design

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a significant variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+* No unfixed bugs

 ## Deployment
 ### Heroku